 - As many students and instructors will return from their spring break travel on or before March 28, masks will continue to be required of everyone in classrooms through the end of the first week of Spring Quarter.
 As of April 4, masking will no longer be required in classrooms, although it will remain strongly recommended.

 - Masking outdoors is optional, but strongly recommended for individuals who are not fully vaccinated in situations where they will be in sustained close contact with others.

 COVID-19 Interim Visitors Protocol

 The University’s interim visitors protocol applies to all campus visitors, including ECP participants and teachers.
 Before coming to campus, you are required to complete this COVID-19 Screening Form as part of the risk reduction efforts UC Santa Barbara is enacting in accordance with state and local guidance.
 The Screening Form must be completed each day you plan to come to campus.
 Once you submit the Screening Form, you will receive a confirmation email.
 This email will show a green badge, which permits you to come to campus that day.
 If you receive anything other than a green badge, you are not permitted to come to campus.

 Please follow these steps for each ECP class session:

 2. Make sure you receive an email containing a green badge

-3. Grab a mask and come to campus
+3. Come to campus

-4. Show the ECP teacher your green badge email before entering the classroom.
+4. Show the ECP teacher your green badge email before entering the classroom

 Thank you for your cooperation as we prioritize everyone's health and safety.